PierSalloum/Horiseon-SEO-Simplified/README.md

 Project Title: Horiseon: SEO Simplified.

 Description: Basic website which main focus is to display revelant information about SEO (Search Engine Optimization).
-It was made using HTML and CSS with accesibility in mind, as well as optimization in mind.
+It was made using HTML and CSS with accesibility in mind, as well as optimization.

 How to Use: There is no installation required.
-You can access the project using the provided link, or you can copy this repository to better understand the development of the website.\
+You can access the project using the provided link, or you can copy this repository to better understand the development of the website.

 -https://piersalloum.github.io/Horiseon-SEO-Simplified/